codeclou/docker-atlassian-jira-data-center/README.md

 **(3) IP Forwarding for Multicast**

-JIRA Data Center uses [EHCache Multicast networking features](http://www.ehcache.org/documentation/2.8/replication/rmi-replicated-caching.html).
+JIRA® Data Center uses [EHCache Multicast networking features](http://www.ehcache.org/documentation/2.8/replication/rmi-replicated-caching.html).
 We need to enable IP Forwarding.

 On macOS you do this with: